PyMVPA/PyMVPA/doc/source/tutorial_significance.rst

 - **unknown ground-truth** (either there is an effect at all, or if there is -- what is inherent bias/error)
 - **unknown nature of the signal**, since BOLD effect is not entirely understood.

-Lets investigate effects of some of those factors on classification performance with simple examples.
+In the following part of the tutorial we will investigate the effects of some of those factors on classification performance with simple (or not so) examples.
 But first lets overview the tools and methodologies for NHST commonly employed.

 Statistical Tools in Python
 ===========================

-`scipy` Python module is an umbrella project to cover the majority of core functionality for scientific computing.
+`scipy` Python module is an umbrella project to cover the majority of core functionality for scientific computing in Python.
 In turn, :mod:`~scipy.stats` submodule covers a wide range of continuous and discrete distributions and statistical functions.